Geometric cycles and bounded cohomology for a cocompact lattice in $SL_n(\mathbb R)$: Gromov norm and bounded cohomology

 \subsection{Dupont's conjecture}

 Dual to the $\ell^1$ norm on the homology, one can rephrase results on Gromov norm using bounded cohomology.
-By the duality principle \cite{Gro82} (See also \cite[Proposition F.2.2]{BP92}), any cohomology class $\omega\in H^k(M,\mathbb R)$ satisfying $\langle \omega, \alpha\rangle\neq 0$ does not have bounded representatives.
-Thus, producing a non-trivial zero Gromov norm homology class is equivalent to the surjectivity of the comparison map in the same degree.
-On the other hand, it is conjectured in \cite{Dup79} that all $G$-invariant forms on $X$ (arising from the continuous cohomology $H_c^*(G,\mathbb R)$ via the van Est isomorphism) are bounded.
+By the duality principle \cite{Gro82} (See also \cite[Proposition F.2.2]{BP92}), if $||\alpha||= 0$, then any cohomology class $\omega\in H^k(M,\mathbb R)$ satisfying $\langle \omega, \alpha\rangle\neq 0$ does not have bounded representatives.
+Thus, producing a non-trivial zero Gromov norm homology class is equivalent to the non-surjectivity of the comparison map in the same degree.
+On the other hand, it is conjectured in \cite{Dup79} that all $G$-invariant forms on $X$ (arising from the continuous cohomology $H_c^*(G,\mathbb R)$ via the van Est isomorphism) have bounded representatives.

 \begin{conj}(Dupont) If $G$ is a connected, non-compact, semi-simple Lie group with finite center, then the comparison map

 is always surjective. \end{conj}

 \begin{remark} Monod further conjectured \cite{Mon06} that this is an isomorphism. \end{remark}